Roundtable Policy: Confidence-Weighted-Consensus Aggregation Improves Multi-Agent-System Reasoning: Benchmarking Datasets

 \subsection{Dataset Comparison}

-Table~\ref{tab:dataset_comparison} benchmarks \textsc{MatSci–Bench} against a range of prominent scientific QA datasets.
-Whereas prior benchmarks often emphasize scale—providing thousands of short, loosely categorized questions—\textsc{MatSci–Bench} is designed for conceptual depth, compositional reasoning, and graduate-level rigor.
-For instance, the materials science subset averages \num{128} tokens per question, more than double that of typical mathematics datasets, reflecting the structural and semantic complexity encountered in authentic scientific workflows.
+Table~\ref{tab:dataset_comparison} benchmarks \textsc{Multi-Faceted Physical Reasoning} against a range of prominent scientific QA datasets.
+Whereas prior benchmarks often emphasize scale—providing thousands of short, loosely categorized questions—\textsc{Multi-Faceted Physical Reasoning} is designed for conceptual depth, compositional reasoning, and graduate-level rigor.
+For instance, the physical science subset averages \num{128} tokens per question, more than double that of typical mathematics datasets, reflecting the structural and semantic complexity encountered in authentic scientific workflows.

 To construct this benchmark, we developed a hybrid annotation pipeline that balances automated scalability with human quality control.
 This process begins with an automatic filtering stage, curating \num{856} candidate prompts from existing resources such as TheoremQA and SciBench.
 GPT-4 is then employed to generate \emph{positive tool functions}—programmatic calls capable of faithfully executing or reasoning over the problem content—which are subsequently audited, refined, or discarded by expert annotators.